 While cinnamon is not officially a toxic substance to cats, it can still have pretty harmful side effects when consumed in larger doses.
 Upon ingestion, strong spices can cause a lot of irritation to the bowels.
 Making matters worse, it can even trigger allergies just from skin contact, particularly in extra-sensitive cats.

-1. Strong scents
+1. Other strong scents

 - Citrus fruit peels (lime, orange, lemons)